isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 **Current Filters Panel**

 This panel displays current filters on this cohort or any of its ancestors.
-Saved filters cannot be removed, but new ones can be added using Edit.
+Saved filters cannot be removed, but new ones can be added using **Edit**.

 **Cohort Details Panel**